-Undeterred, Marshall built the first Los Roast roaster in the metal shop at PNCA, and brought it to the food cart Nuevo Mexico, owned by Jesse Sandoval, to try and roast enough chile to last through the winter.
+Undeterred, Marshall built the first Los Roast roaster in the metal shop at PNCA, and brought it to the food cart Nuevo Mexico to try and roast enough chile to last through the winter.
 Los Roast had its first season the following year.
 After welding the roaster into a truck bed for mobility, Marshall ordered a ton of chile (literally!) from Hatch.

 Since 2012, Los Roast has been committed to providing a source of New Mexico grown green chile to Portland, OR and beyond.

 At first, people thought it was too good to be true.
 However, once they tasted the subtlety growing spice and the fullness of flavor that can only be accomplished by chile grown in New Mexico, Los Roast's brand of chile was quickly picked up by Portland’s independent grocers including New Seasons Markets, and local restaurants.